Tuberculosis 2007

 Molecular methods other than PCR have also been used to demonstrate the presence of the TB bacillus in ancient remains, including mycolic acid analysis by high performance liquid chromatography (HPLC), which is used for authentication of positive PCR findings in calcified pleura remains (Donoghue 1998).
 Spoligotyping is a PCR-based technique used for identification and typing of M. tuberculosis complex bacteria (see chapter 9).
 It is a valuable tool for the study of archeological material, especially when the DNA is highly fragmented, because fragments as small as 55-60 bp long are sufficient to provide a positive result (Donoghue 2004).
 Spoligotyping was the method used to study the Plesitocene remains of a bison (Rothschild 2001) and was also applied to a subculture of the original tubercle bacillus isolated by Robert Koch, confirming its species identification as M. tuberculosis rather than Mycobacterium bovis (Taylor 2003).

 Until recently, the search for mycobacterial DNA in human archeological specimens failed to find evidence of the presence of M. bovis, a member of the M. tuberculosis complex with a remarkably wide spectrum of susceptible mammalian hosts, and once considered a putative ancestor of M. tuberculosis (Donoghue 2004).
 In an up to date publication, the identification of M. bovis DNA in South Siberian human remains was confirmed by amplification of pncA and oxyR genes and analysis of regions of difference (RD) (for a comprehensive review on differentiation of species belonging to the M. tuberculosis complex, see chapters 2 and 8).
 These findings were obtained from remains that showed skeletal evidence of TB.
-Carbon-dated from 1,761 to 2,199 years ago, they seem to indicate that this population was continuously exposed to wild or domesticated animals infected with M. bovis, which could have been reservoirs for human infection (Taylor 2007).
+Carbon-dated from 1,761 to 2,199 years ago, they seem to indicate that this population was

 1.2.
 Phthisis/consumption